 Kyoto typifies the contrast of the ancient and the modern in Japan.
 No matter if you do street photography, people, food or architectural photography it is truly a photographer’s playground.

 Osaka is located a short train ride (45 minutes to an hour) from Kyoto.
-For me Osaka has a much more modern vibrant, youth driven culture compared to Kyoto.
-There is certainly a certain energy in Osaka.
+For me, Osaka has a much more modern vibrant, youth driven culture compared to Kyoto.
+There is certainly certain energy in Osaka.
 So, embrace it and head out and explore!

 The Umeda Sky Building is a must see for anyone travelling to Osaka.
 For a modest fee you will be able to see the spectacular skyline of Osaka.
 Some amazing photographic opportunities are available and, I found them to be very photographer friendly.
 I didn’t even bother taking a tripod as they are usually not allowed.
 Armed only with a small “Gorilla Pod” I was pleasantly surprised to see tripods being freely used with no problems.
 Just as with all things in Japan, be courteous to your fellow travelers, and the locals and all will be well.

-Next stop was a quick stop over at Hiroshima.
+The next stop was a quick stopover at Hiroshima.
 This was a very sobering experience and I think a must see for all visitors.
 You are very unlikely to get a photo that has never been taken before.
 However, that was not the sole purpose of this stopover.
 Take some time out to just ponder the history of what happened here.
 The surrounding area which includes the Peace Park is a very serene and relaxed place.
 Perfect to relax and reflect.